-In this post, I explain how multisensory instruction can help students learn to read.
+In this post, I explain how multisensory instruction help promote orthographic mapping and help students learn to read.
 I share multisensory word mapping ideas and resources as well as a FREE CVC Word Mapping activity for kindergarten, first and second grade students.

 As primary teachers we are responsible for providing every student with the instruction they need to become skilled readers.
 Studies show that the gap between proficient and less proficient readers widens over the elementary years and reading problems become increasingly difficult after third grade (Fuchs & Otaibu, 2006).
 This fact makes our job incredibly important.